-As a car wreck attorney, one of the most common questions I get from my clients is whether or not gap insurance is worth the money.
-Here, I explain what gap insurance is, how much it typically costs in Texas and who needs it.
+As a car wreck attorney, one of the most common questions I get from my clients is whether or not gap protection is worth the money.
+Here, I explain what gap protection is, how much it typically costs in Texas and who needs it.

-Gap insurance (also called gap protection) covers the difference between what you still owe on your car and how much the car is worth now.
+Gap protection covers the difference between what you still owe on your car and how much the car is worth now.

 To help you understand gap insurance, we'll look at an example.
 Let's say you buy a new car for $25,000.
 As soon as you drive it off the lot, it begins losing value.
 In a year, it's worth $21,000.
 In three years, it's only worth $17,000.
 And so on.

 So three years after you buy your car, we'll say it's worth $17,000, but you STILL OWE $20,000.
 This is common - the amount you owe is more than the car's value.

 Now, what happens if you get into a wreck?
 And worse, what if the other driver totals your car?

 The at-fault driver's insurance will cover the value of your totaled car ($17,000), but what about that extra $3,000 you still owe on your now totaled car?

 This is where gap insurance comes into play.
 Gap insurance covers the difference between the value of the car and how much you owe on the loan so you don't have to continue making payments on a car you no longer own.
 If you don't have gap insurance, you'll have to continue making car payments until your car's paid off.

 - Want more information?
 Request a FREE copy of our Texas Property Damage Guide